YuriiHryniv/HackenTransactionFetcher/README.md

 ### Query Transactions

 - `/api/v1/transactions/search`: Search stored transactions by parameters such as `blockHash`, `fromAddress`, `toAddress`, `hash`, etc.
   - **Optional**: Use `fullSearch` parameter for full-text search support across fields.
-(Do not forget to use the script which is not included in liquibase)
+(Do not forget to use the script which is not included in liquibase: src/main/resources/db/optional/transaction_full_text_support.sql)

 ### API Documentation

-- `/swagger-ui.html`: Access interactive API documentation.
+- `/swagger-ui/index.html`: Access interactive API documentation.

 ### Metrics